GeiChan/GeiChan-Vuepress/docs/posts/2023/07/predicate-push-down.md

               this.filters = filters;
               return Result.of(this.filters, Lists.newArrayList());
           }

           public boolean equals(Object o) {

             if (this == o) {
               return true;
             } else if (!(o instanceof JdbcDynamicTableSource)) {
               return false;
             } else {
               JdbcDynamicTableSource that = (JdbcDynamicTableSource)o;
               return Objects.equals(this.options, that.options)
                 && Objects.equals(this.readOptions, that.readOptions)
                 && Objects.equals(this.lookupOptions, that.lookupOptions)
                 && Objects.equals(this.physicalRowDataType, that.physicalRowDataType)
                 && Objects.equals(this.dialectName, that.dialectName)
                 && Objects.equals(this.limit, that.limit)
                 // Jdbc Connector 重写了 equals 方法，需要加上新增的 filters 属性 && Objects.equals(this.filters, that.filters);
               }
           }

           public int hashCode() {
             return Objects.hash(
-                    new Object[]{this.options,
+              new Object[]{
+                this.options,
                 this.readOptions,
                 this.lookupOptions,
                 this.physicalRowDataType,
                 this.dialectName,
                 this.limit,
                 // Jdbc Connector 重写了 hashCode 方法，需要加上新增的 filters 属性 this.filters
               });
           }
 }
 ```